dgrr/quickxml/README.md

 QuickXML is a package to process XML files in an iterative way.
 It doesn't use reflect so you'll need to work a little more :D

 Most of the times working with XML is a painful task.
 Also, the Golang std library doesn't help too much.
 Neither is fast nor has good doc.
-This library just tries to process XML files in a iterative way, ignoring most of the common errors in XML (like non-closed tags or optional tags).
-So it just detects when a tag is being open and closed, and doesn't have control whether the tag X has been open before closed or viceversa.
+This library just tries to process XML files in an iterative way, ignoring most of the common errors in XML (not closing tags or putting optional tags).
+It just detects when a tag is open and closed (if it's closed), and it doesn't have control whether the tag X has been open before Y was closed or viceversa.

 **IMPORTANT NOTE: This package doesn't provide a fully featured XML.
 It has been created for XLSX parsing.**